3LCD: How 3LCD technology works

-A projector using 3LCD technology works by first splitting the white light from the lamp into its three primary colors of red, green and blue by passing the lamp light through special dichroic filter / reflector assemblies called “dichroic mirrors.”
-Each dichroic mirror only allows specific colored wavelengths of light to pass through while reflecting the rest away.
+A projector using 3LCD technology works by first splitting the white light from the lamp into its three primary colors of red, green and blue by passing the lamp light through special dichroic filter / reflector assemblies called “trichroic mirrors.”
+Each trichroic mirror only allows specific colored wavelengths of light to pass through while reflecting the rest away.
 In this way, the white light is split into its three primary color beams and each is directed toward, and subsequently through its own LCD panel.